Sunday, July 8, 2018

 Yahweh supports all who stumble,

 All look to You in hope

 and You feed them with the food of the season.

 You satisfy the desires of every living creature.

 Yahweh acts only in faithful love.

-He fulfils the desires of all who fear him,
+He fulfills the desires of all who fear Him,

 My mouth shall always praise Yahweh,